-Running a business on your own is exciting – you get to follow your dreams and be your own boss.
+Running a business on your own is exciting.
+You get to follow your dreams and be your own boss.
 But there’s also hard work and lots to think about – including sole proprietor taxes.
-If you weren’t aware you are a sole proprietor or don’t know where to start where taxes for sole proprietorships are concerned, take heart – we’re here for you.
+Not sure if you are a sole proprietor?
+Don’t know where to start on sole proprietorship taxes?
+Take heart – we’re here for you!

-Read on as we dig through information about sole proprietorship taxes, answer “what is a sole proprietorship?”, and how to file taxes as a sole proprietorship.
+Read on as we answer “what is a sole proprietorship?”, share info about sole proprietorship taxes, and dig through how to file taxes as a sole proprietor.

 What is a sole proprietorship?

-As a sole proprietor, you’re entitled to all the profits of the sole proprietorship, and personally responsible for the business’ losses and liabilities.
+As a sole proprietor, you’re entitled to all the profits of the sole proprietorship, but also personally responsible for all of the business’ losses and liabilities.

 Taxes for sole proprietorships

 Sole proprietorship taxes have some differences and similarities compared to other business entities.